 Where The Future Is In Your Hands

 At GMC the future is truly in your hands.
-Our new Substance Abuse & Addiction Counseling program is enrolling now in Fall 2018.
+Our new Substance Abuse & Addiction Counseling program is enrolling now.

 After completing our Substance Abuse & Addiction Counseling program, graduates are awarded an Associate of Occupational Science degree and are ready for an entry-level position in the field of Addiction Counseling.
 Upon completion of the program students will have the opportunity for employment in treatment centers, hospitals, out patient clinics, and residential care facilities.